Oliver O'Grady: Present day

 Since his deportation to Ireland in 2001, he has been reported as living in Waterford city and the Dublin suburb of Phibsboro.
 In October, 2006, it was reported that he had left Ireland possibly for France and "may be en route to Canada".
 In 2007 the Irish Examiner reported O'Grady's solicitor claiming O'Grady registered voluntarily with the local Gardaí.
-In October, 2007, the rented house where he was living in Dundalk was burgled and damaged.
-In October 2008 it was reported that California-based lawyers were considering offering a reward for information about his whereabouts in Ireland so further civil actions could be pursued against him.
+In October 2007, the rented house where he was living in Dundalk was burgled and damaged.
+In October 2008, it was reported that California-based lawyers were considering offering a reward for information about his whereabouts in Ireland so further civil actions could be pursued against him.

-In March 2010 the Sunday Tribune reported that he was living in Rotterdam, Netherlands, where he volunteered at a Catholic parish, assuming a different identity, calling himself "Brother Francis"; Father Avin Kunnekkadan, the priest in charge of the parish denied knowing about his criminal past.
+In March 2010 the Sunday Tribune reported that he was living in Rotterdam, the Netherlands, where he volunteered at a Catholic parish, assuming a different identity, calling himself "Brother Francis"; Father Avin Kunnekkadan, the priest in charge of the parish denied knowing about his criminal past.
 O'Grady was subsequently dismissed from his positions.
-In December 2010 he was arrested in Dublin for possession of child pornography.
+In December 2010, he was arrested in Dublin for possession of child pornography.
 The victims were as young as two years old.
-Authorities discovered child pornography photos and videos on O'Grady's laptop, on an external hard drive, and on a USB flash drive.
+Authorities discovered child pornographic photos and videos on O'Grady's laptop, on an external hard drive, and on a USB flash drive.
 Judge Patrick McMahon remanded O'Grady on continuing bail to appear again on 28 January.
-As part of his bail conditions O'Grady was required to sign on twice daily at Dublin's Harcourt Terrace Garda station, and surrendered his passport.
+As part of his bail conditions, O'Grady was required to sign on twice daily at Dublin's Harcourt Terrace Garda station and surrender his passport.
 In January 2012, O'Grady was sentenced to three years in prison in Ireland for possession of child pornography.

 By 2016, the Irish Sun reported that O'Grady returned to Waterford, lived across the street from a playground and was attempting to remove his criminal history from the Internet.
-In 2018, Bishop Alphonsus Cullinan distributed a letter warning residents of the Waterford area alerting them of O'Grady's activities, noting that he is an ”extremely dangerous paedophile” and “actively seeking victims in our midst”.
-The Bishop also stated in the letter that the Gardaí had been informed of O'Grady's recent activities.
+In 2018, Bishop Alphonsus Cullinan distributed a letter warning residents of the Waterford area alerting them of O'Grady's activities, noting that he is an "extremely dangerous paedophile" and "actively seeking victims in our midst".
+Cullinan also stated in the letter that the Gardaí had been informed of O'Grady's recent activities.

 In October 2019, O’Grady was arrested in the Algarve area of Portugal.
 According to statement from Portuguese police, he is suspected of child pornography offences.
 He was extradited from Portugal to Ireland and appeared before an Irish court in November 2019.
-In October 2020, a jury in Waterford convicted O'Grady for possession of child pornography.
+In October 2020, a jury in Waterford convicted O'Grady of possession of child pornography.
 O'Grady accepted the guilty verdict and was sentenced by the Waterford Circuit Court to 22 months in prison.